Poetry Book

 Sharon Carter’s poems honor the fragility of our flesh, our bones and our psyches.
 Whether about treating a young boy’s infected finger (“A red line reaches for his armpit/For his life”) or considering blame (On winter nights when coyotes sob/ among the pines/and the moon never rises”), about a loss in pregnancy (“How to be grateful for what is/than struggle over what never was”), or footsteps (“our footsteps clatter in couplets”), they are masterfully astute and, above all, honest.
 Sharon Carter’s collection displays the feat of a fine poet who meets one’s life on its own terms and reaches in to evoke the universal human experience. —SHEILA BENDER, author of "A New Theology: Turning to Poetry in a Time of Grief"

 I grew up in a previously flourishing Lancashire seaside resort.
-I worked various part time jobs from age fourteen, the least favorite being a chamber maid.
+I worked various part time jobs from age fourteen, the least popular being a chamber maid.
 Art and chemistry were my favorite subjects at high school.
-Benefitting from free British education I studied medical sciences, attending Cambridge University and London's St Mary's Hospital medical school.
-I trained first in family practice then in psychiatry, attracted to its unique challenges.
+Benefitting from free British education I studied medical sciences, attending Cambridge University.

 I immigrated to the U.S. in the late 1970's moving to Washington state to raise two daughters.
 I decided to stay.
 I've worked for non-profits during my career and recently retired from a part-time volunteer medical position.

-Early on I traveled extensively on a shoe-string budget while in college, then overland for six months to Afghanistan, Iran, India, Nepal in my late twenties.
+I traveled extensively on a shoe-string budget while in college, then overland for six months to Afghanistan, Iran, India, Nepal in my late twenties.
 A staffing post in 2005 on the Semester at Sea circumnavigated the earth.
-I revisited several countries and witnessed the consequences of population growth and pollution.
+I revisited several countries witnessing the consequences of population growth and pollution.

-The Hedgebrook Foundation and Jackstraw Writers program generously provided valuable experience during my early writing career.
-Since then I have been a co-editor of an online literary magazine and one of four poets producing a reading series.
-My visual art and poetry has been accepted in many print magazines and online, including the Raven Chronicles award winning anthology: Take a Stand: Art Against Hate, Strange Fruit, Exhibition, Pontoon, Poetry on the Buses, Ars Medica, Terra Nova, Heliotrope, and The Madrona Project volume 3.
+The Hedgebrook Foundation and Jackstraw Writers program generously provided valuable support during my early writing career.
+My visual art and poetry has been accepted in many print magazines and online, including the Raven Chronicles award winning anthology: Take a Stand: Art Against Hate, Strange Fruit, One Art, Pontoon, Poetry on the Buses, Ars Medica, Terra Nova, Heliotrope, and The Madrona Project volumes 3 and 7.

-If you need prompt ideas: Look around you, everything you see quivers with being, the book's epigraph advises.
-Pay attention.
+The book's epigraph advises: Look around you, everything you see quivers with being.
+Pay attention!

 POEMS imagePOEMS image